Once you’ve done this, reload your app. You should begin seeing events in the PostHog events explorer.

 Option 1: Use PostHog's prebuilt survey UI

 This is the simplest option.
 PostHog has a variety of survey templates to choose from, and handles all the display logic and response capture for you.
-You can also customize the questions, branding, and targeting as needed – see our survey docs for more details on how to do so.
+You can also customize the questions, branding, and display conditions as needed – see our survey docs for more details on how to do so.

 To create a survey with a prebuilt UI, go to the surveys tab in PostHog and click "New survey".